evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - You don't want a radical in the denominator - To get rid of a radical in the denominator, simply multiply BOTH the numerator and denominator by that radical $\sqrt{2} \cdot \sqrt{2} = \sqrt{4} = 2$
 - You are allowed to have a numerator that contains a radical
 - When you multiply a radical by a radical with the same integer, it follows normal multiplication rules, so you multiply them instead of adding (like exponents)
+- if you have a variable in the $\sqrt{x^2}$ you can cancel it if it has an exponent greater than 2, because what's the square root of $x^2$?  'x'
+- When you multiply the numerator, don't forget to multiply everything, not just the square roots that are seperated by a '-' or '+', you need to use the distributive property
+- When you cancel a $\sqrt{x}$ square root with a variable, don't forget, you aren't getting rid of it, you are just replacing it with 'x', so 'canceling' really just means removing the square root sign
+- When you are multiplying a square root with another square root, you can factor and pull out during the process, for example $\sqrt{5} \cdot \sqrt{15} = \sqrt{5} \sqrt{5} \sqrt{3}$ since 2 square roots of $\sqrt{5}$ is equal to $\sqrt{25} = 5$ you can just pull out the '5' right there and simplify
+-
 ### 📝 Simplifying and Rationalizing the Denominator ($\frac{4\sqrt{9}}{2\sqrt{6}}$)

 ---